Ohiopyle State Park

 Experience Pennsylvania’s geologic extremes.
 Visit PA’s deepest gorge, longest cave, highest point and some of the hardest rocks while you visit our state’s highest vineyard, one of its most famous houses and largest state park.

 Many important pieces of early American history which tell the story of our nation are tied to Ohiopyle.
 This area, which provides rest and recreation, once held a past with many conflicts.

-When Europeans first reached North America, the mysterious Monogahela people inhabited the Mississippi River and its tributaries, including the Youghiogheny River.
-For unknown reasons, this powerful nation disappeared just as Europeans arrived, leaving few traces behind.
+When Europeans first reached North America, the Monongahela lived in small villages and inhabited the Mississippi River and its tributaries, including the Youghiogheny River.
+For unknown reasons, the Monongahela dispersed just as Europeans arrived, leaving few traces behind.
 Other nations of American Indians migrated through the area as the increasing European population pushed them out of their lands.
-The name Ohiopyle is believed to be derived from the American Indian word “ohiopehhla” which means “white, frothy water.”
+The name Ohiopyle or “Ohiopehelle” is believed to be derived from a combination of Native American Indian words which mean “white, frothy water.”